oripa/oripa/README.txt

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 --> Changes from the last version:
+2012/07/15 Bug fix:
+	Codes for inputting line are refactored (just partially).
+	Undo of mirror copy is available.
+	It corrects a problem that the color of selected line remains green.

 2012/06/23 Saving as JPG or PNG is available.

+--> Next challenges:
+	fix wrong undo of changing line type. fix bug crashing when you input Ctrl + X.

 The following is the original ORIPA's read me.
 ===========================